 GoDaddy price

-GoDaddy currently offers new registration of .com and other extensions for only .01 cent for the first two years and then a renewal rate of $18.99.
-Sounds good but there is a catch.
+GoDaddy currently offers new registration of .com and other extensions for only .01 cent for the first year if you register your domain for 3 years.

 Winner: Namecheap